ClosingBracket/osv/README.md

 For example, the boot time of ZFS image on Firecracker is around ~40 ms and regular QEMU around 200 ms these days.
 Also, newer versions of QEMU (>=4.0) are typically faster to boot.
-Booting on QEMU in PVH/HVM mode (aka direct kernel boot, enabled by `-k` option of `run.py`) should always be faster as it directly jumps to 64-bit long mode.
+Booting on QEMU in PVH/HVM mode (aka direct kernel boot, enabled by `-k` option of `run.py`) should always be faster as OSv is directly invoked in 64-bit long mode.
 Please see [this Wiki](https://github.com/cloudius-systems/osv/wiki/OSv-boot-methods-overview) for the brief review of the boot methods OSv supports.